github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/audit-log-events-for-your-enterprise.md

 | Action | Description
 |--------|---------------
-| `org_secret_scanning_custom_pattern.create` | A custom pattern is published for {% data variables.product.prodname_secret_scanning %} in an organization.
+| `org_secret_scanning_custom_pattern.create` | A custom pattern was created for {% data variables.product.prodname_secret_scanning %} in an organization.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning#defining-a-custom-pattern-for-an-organization)."
-| `org_secret_scanning_custom_pattern.delete` | A custom pattern is removed from {% data variables.product.prodname_secret_scanning %} in an organization.
+| `org_secret_scanning_custom_pattern.delete` | A custom pattern was removed from {% data variables.product.prodname_secret_scanning %} in an organization.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning#removing-a-custom-pattern)."
+| `org_secret_scanning_custom_pattern.publish` | A custom pattern was published for {% data variables.product.prodname_secret_scanning %} in an organization.
+For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning#defining-a-custom-pattern-for-an-organization)."
-| `org_secret_scanning_custom_pattern.update` |Changes to a custom pattern are saved for {% data variables.product.prodname_secret_scanning %} in an organization.
+| `org_secret_scanning_custom_pattern.update` | Changes to a custom pattern were saved and a dry run was executed for {% data variables.product.prodname_secret_scanning %} in an organization.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning#editing-a-custom-pattern)."
 {%- endif %}

 ## `organization_default_label` category actions